gogins/cloud-5/docs/README.md

 to support a number of their musical compositions.

-To develop this kind of software in your fork of cloud-music, keep in mind that the cloud-music project uses [npm](https://www.npmjs.com/) and [vite](https://vitejs.dev/), which of course must first be installed.
+To develop this kind of software in your fork of cloud-music, keep in mind that the cloud-music project uses [npm](https://www.npmjs.com/), which of course must first be installed.

-You will generally want to write your new software as JavaScript or TypeScript in a subdirectory of the `/node_modules` directory, as a regular npm module.
-You should import your new module in the `cloud-music/main.js` file.

-If you do that, then `npm run build` should roll your contributions up with the rest of the project into the `dist` directory.

-Then `npm run dev` will run a debuggable session, and `npm run preview` will run a production-style session from the `dist` directory.
+If you just want to work in the context of a Web site created in your fork of cloud-music, then just writing static code in the `public` directory would be easiest.
+Otherwise, take a look at [BUILD.md](BUILD.md) and at the Strudel build system.